WHZP

 WHZP (1400 AM) is a broadcast radio station licensed to Veazie, Maine, serving Bangor, Brewer, Old Town, and Orono in Maine.
 WHZP is owned and operated by MaineInvests, LLC.

+History

 On January 9, 2020, the then-WCYR dropped its classic country format and began simulcasting with WJYE in Gardiner, which itself had begun stunting with a loop of Drake's "Hotline Bling", pending the launch of a new format on January 13.
 On that day, WCYR and WJYE began a trimulcast with sister station WHTP in Portland, and rebranded as Hot Radio Maine.
-The stunt came shortly after the sale of WCYR to WJYE's ownership was announced the sale was consummated on January 31, 2020.
+The stunt came shortly after the sale of WCYR to WJYE's ownership was announced; the sale was consummated on January 31, 2020.
 The call sign was changed to WHZP on March 1, 2020.